raphaelhoudouin/banking-churn-prediction/README.md

 ## About The Project

-The **Bank Customer Churn Prediction** app uses deep learning to predict whether a bank customer will churn (leave the bank) or not, based on their demographic and account-related infohttps://github.com/rhoudouin/banking-churn-prediction/blob/main/README.mdrmation.
-The app is powered by a deep learning ANN model that analyzes various features such as customer age, account balance, credit score, and services availed by the customer.
-Built with TensorFlow for the model and Streamlit for the front-end web application, the app offers an interactive interface to predict customer churn in real-time.
+The **Bank Customer Churn Prediction** app leverages deep learning to predict whether a bank customer will churn (leave the bank) based on demographic and account-related features.
+Powered by an Artificial Neural Network (ANN) model built with TensorFlow, the app analyzes key factors such as customer age, account balance, credit score, and services used.
+With Streamlit for the front-end interface, the app provides an interactive, real-time platform to predict customer churn and gain valuable insights into customer behavior.
 # Customer Churn Prediction App

 The Streamlit app enables users to input a customer's demographic and account-related data to instantly predict the likelihood of customer churn.
 The project includes robust preprocessing steps, such as encoding categorical variables and scaling numerical inputs, to ensure accurate predictions using a pre-trained neural network model.